-I also have to say, people who lie about their age in online dating aren’t very smart.
+People who lie about their age in online dating aren’t very smart.
 Don’t they realize that almost all outcomes will be bad?
 The person they lied to could see them in person for the first time and know they are lying immediately, and that might be the end right there.
 Or, let’s say the liar and his or her date hit it off and start seeing each other regularly.
 The liar is going to have to come clean at some point.
 When they do, do they think the person they lied to is just going to say, “Oh, that’s OK.
 No biggie.”
 Wrong.
-The red flag will immediately go up, respect will be lost, and the person will wonder what else the oldie isn’t telling them.
+The red flag will immediately go up, respect will be lost, and the person will wonder what else the liar isn’t telling them.

-The other downside of lying about your age in online dating is that you are really lying about who you are.
+The other downside of lying about your age on dating sites is that you are really lying about who you are.
 While we all want to say “age is just a number,” (and I do believe that) how old we are really is a part of who we are.
-I can say that while in my core I’ve always been the same person, I am very different at age 51 than I was at 21, 31 or even 41.
+I can say that while in my core I’ve always been the same person, I am very different in my fifties than I was in my forties, thirties and twenties.

 Although no one likes getting old, aging is a beautiful thing because with every birthday we gain experience and wisdom and empathy.
 We become better people.
 We make mistakes and we learn from them.
 So if you think about it, we just keep getting better and better the older we get.

-I do want to say that I know a lot of happy couples with big age differences, including my parents, who are 12 years apart and who have been together for 57 years.
+I do want to say that I know a lot of happy couples with big age differences, including my parents, who were 12 years apart and who were together for 57 years.
 But, what sets these couples apart is that their spouse didn’t lie about his or her age.
 The person knew the age up front.
 So, the relationship started out authentically.